elumori/zero_day/README.md

-This is a readme from vagrant
+This is a vagrant readme file